The slice category or over category of a category over an object has

 The assignment of overcategories to objects extends to a functor

-Under the Grothendieck construction this functor corresponds the the codomain fibration
+Under the Grothendieck construction this functor corresponds to the codomain fibration

 from the arrow category of .
 (Note that unless has pullbacks, this functor is not actually a fibration, though it is always an opfibration.)